Work Health and Safety

 Work health and safety (WHS)

-The NSW department of Education (DoE) and Sydney Distance Education Primary School is committed to providing a safe and healthy working and learning environment.
-It is important all staff is familier with the DoE WHS Policy.
-Please find the following link for Work health and safety (WHS) policy on deartments portal -
+The NSW Department of Education (DoE) and Sydney Distance Education Primary School are committed to providing a safe and healthy working and learning environment.
+It is important that all staff is familiar with the DoE WHS Policy.
+Please find the following link for the Work health and safety (WHS) policy on the department portal -

 Click here to view DoE WHS Policy